SCS Availability Zones: Implementation and Testing Notes

 Physical Audits

-In cases where it is reasonable to mistrust the provided documentation, a physical audit by a natural person - called auditor - send by e.g. the OSBA should be performed.
-The CSP of the deployment, which needs such an audit, should grant access to the auditor to the physical infrastructure and should show them all necessary IaaS-Layer configurations, that are needed to verify compliance to this standard.
+When reasons exist to mistrust the provided documentation, a physical audit by a natural person - called auditor - sent by e.g. the OSBA should be performed.
+The CSP of the deployment in need of such an audit should grant access for the auditor to the physical infrastructure and should show them all necessary IaaS-Layer configurations that are needed to verify compliance to this standard.